eugeniaMoris/eugeniaMoris/README.md

-# 👩‍💻 Eugenia Moris | PhD Candidate in Machine Learning for Medical Imaging
+# 👩‍💻 Eugenia Moris | PhD in Computational Mathematics

 ## Welcome to My GitHub! 👋